symfony/symfony-docs/mercure.rst

 This JWT should be stored in the ``MERCURE_JWT_SECRET`` environment variable.

-The JWT must be signed with the same secret key than the one used by the Hub to verify the JWT (``aVerySecretKey`` in our example).
+The JWT must be signed with the same secret key as the one used by the Hub to verify the JWT (``aVerySecretKey`` in our example).
 Its payload must contain at least the following structure to be allowed to
 publish: